Self-Sabotage Right Before Something Good Happens

 Somewhere in your early life, good things came with a cost.
 Maybe the cost was someone else's resentment.
 Maybe it was a sudden withdrawal of love when you stood out too much.
 Maybe it was the feeling that getting what you wanted meant losing someone or upsetting the balance at home.
 The subconscious took note.
 It decided that wanting was risky and getting was riskier.

 So now, every time you get close to the thing you want, the system pulls the emergency brake.
-The brake feels like procrastination, like self-doubt and like a sudden conviction that you are not ready.
+The brake feels like procrastination, like self-doubt and like a sudden conviction that you're not ready.
 It is none of those things.
 It is the part of you keeping the old agreement.

-The work is not to be more disciplined or to push through harder.
+The work isn't to be more disciplined or to push through harder.
 The work is to go back to the moment the agreement was made and update it.
 When the younger part of you finally understands that the danger is over and that good things are allowed to happen now, the sabotage has nothing left to protect you from.

 People often describe the change as being able to accept the thing without flinching.
 The offer arrives and they say yes without finding a reason to ruin it.
 The relationship deepens and they let it.
-Not because they have learned to override the fear.
+Not because they've learned to override the fear.
 Because the fear is no longer firing.

 You are not broken.
 You are loyal to an old agreement.
 It can be renegotiated.